HectorENevarez/AIClubWorkshopsFall20/index.md

 ### Let's get started with the workshop!
 This workshop is broken down into two parts
-- [Part 1](https://github.com/HectorENevarez/AIClubWorkshops/blob/master/workshop3-cleaningData/Pandas-Tutorial.ipynb) For this first part we will go into a very introductory tutorial on pandas that will prepare us enough to begin cleaning our data
+- [Part 1](https://github.com/HectorENevarez/AIClubWorkshops/blob/master/workshop3-cleaningData/Pandas-Tutorial.ipynb): For this first part we will go into a very introductory tutorial on pandas that will prepare us enough to begin cleaning our data
-- [Part 2](https://colab.research.google.com/notebooks/intro.ipynb) In this part we will be coding from scratch how to clean the data
+- [Part 2](https://colab.research.google.com/notebooks/intro.ipynb): In this part we will be coding from scratch how to clean the data

 ### Code used in the workshop
-- [data cleaning](https://github.com/HectorENevarez/AIClubWorkshops/blob/master/workshop3-cleaningData/data-cleaning.py) This will take you to the python script we coded during this workshop just incase you need to look over it after the workshop
+- [Data Cleaning](https://github.com/HectorENevarez/AIClubWorkshops/blob/master/workshop3-cleaningData/data-cleaning.py): This will take you to the python script we coded during this workshop just incase you need to look over it after the workshop

 # Workshop 4 (Data Science 2)
 This is the second part of our data science multi-week workshop.
 In this workshop we will be going over how to plot our data and analyze for our model building